dflores777/automation/README.md

 - Have PyCharm IDE installed with 'webdriver' Python interpreter added

 ## Execution
+- In the IDE create a Pyhton project
-- Import and save the pruebaTecnica.py
+- Import and save the pruebaTecnica.py in the project
 - Run the project